KFZO: History

 In early 2011, its sister station KDXX (now KFZO) broke away from the "La Jefa" simulcast.

-On June 28, 2012, KFZO changed its format to Spanish Adult Contemporary music, branded as "Máxima 99.1" and switching call letters to KDXX.
+On June 28, 2012, KFZO changed its format to Spanish adult contemporary music, branded as "Máxima 99.1" and switching call sign to KDXX.

 On July 29, 2013, KDXX started simulcasting on KFZO 107.1.

-In September 2014, the "Máxima" branding was changed to "Latino Mix 99.1 & 107.1" and retooled to a Latin Pop format.
+In September 2014, the "Máxima" branding was changed to "Latino Mix 99.1 & 107.1" and retooled to a latin pop format.

-On February 17, 2016, Univision swapped call signs and formats once again on 99.1 and 107.9, marking the return of the KFZO call letters to 99.1 FM.
-A day later, 99.1 returned to its current Regional Mexican format as "La Jefa."
+On February 17, 2016, Univision swapped call signs and formats once again on 99.1 and 107.9, marking the return of the callsign KFZO to 99.1 FM.
+A day later, 99.1 returned to its current regional Mexican format as "La Jefa."
 The La Jefa branding only lasted a year before the station switched to "ZonaMX."

-On June 3, 2022, TelevisaUnivision is selling its 18 radio stations, including all of its radio assets in Fresno, McAllen, and Las Vegas, to newly-founded media company Latino Media Network, for $60 Million.
+On June 3, 2022, TelevisaUnivision is selling its 18 radio stations, including all of its radio assets in Fresno, McAllen, and Las Vegas, to newly founded media company Latino Media Network, for $60 million.
 This also included both KFZO and sister station KFLC into the market agreement.

 In November 2022, The FCC had accepted the agreement, and had a deal for Univision to operate for one year, or the rest of 2023, which was made for both companies, until they give full control to LMN at the end of 2023.
 The 18 Univision radio stations, including KFZO and KFLC, were currently owned by Latino Media Network and operated by Uforia Audio Network under a programming service agreement.
+LMN took over operations of both stations by the end of October 2023.

 Signal

-Unlike most of the area's FM stations like sister KLNO, which transmit their signals from Cedar Hill, KFZO transmits its signal from an unincorporated area East-Northeast of Alvord.
+Unlike most of the area's FM stations which transmit their signals from Cedar Hill, KFZO transmits its signal from an unincorporated area East-Northeast of Alvord.
 Therefore, KFZO's signal is much stronger in the Northwestern parts of the Dallas/Fort Worth metroplex as well as the cities of Decatur, Bowie, Gainesville, and Sherman, but is considerably weaker in Dallas and areas Southeast of the city itself.